1871fotc/1871fotc.github.io/docs/research/brisbane-general-cemetery-trustees.md

 ### Download the Trustee data

-The [Brisbane General Cemetery Trustees](brisbane-general-cemetery-trustees.md) by [Friends of Toowong Cemetery Association Inc.](../index.md), is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+[Brisbane General Cemetery Trustees](brisbane-general-cemetery-trustees.md) by [Friends of Toowong Cemetery Association Inc.](../index.md), is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 You must provide attribution if you reuse this work.

 Download the Brisbane General Cemetery Trustees as a Comma Separated Value file (.csv)